 - Inspect truck and trailer for defects and safe operating condition before, during, and after trips.
 Complete a written report on the condition of this equipment at the end of each trip.
-Submit a written report on the condition of the equipment every 30 days.

 - Check shipping papers to determine the nature of the load and to check for the presence of hazardous materials.

 - Plan and schedule trips by reading and understanding maps and directions given by dispatch or shipper, calculating distance, weights, hours, and measures of loads and destinations.